 Why go: Soar over El Capitan and Half Dome far above the crowds in a Cessna.

 Tip: Plan ahead since tours can accommodate a maximum of three passengers per flight.
 Tours start at $199/passenger and take off from the Mariposa/Yosemite Airport several miles from Mariposa.

-Why go: Close to Yosemite’s South Entrance, the four-star Tenaya Lodge in Fish Camp, Calif., offers a full resort experience for those looking for an upscale vacation, including a spa, pool, a range of dining options and local guides who’ll show you the best of the park.
+Why go: Close to Yosemite’s South Entrance, the four-star Tenaya at Yosemite in Fish Camp, Calif., offers a full resort experience for those looking for an upscale vacation, including a spa, pool, a range of dining options and local guides who’ll show you the best of the park.